emmajanedrews/base-template/_posts/2017-08-29-why-you-should-consider-an-off-market-listing.md

 ---

-{% include youtube.html %}&nbsp;

-Today I’m excited to be joined by Janae Papazian, our lead buyer specialist, to talk about how to find and purchase off-market properties.
+{% include youtube.html %} Today I’m excited to be joined by Janae Papazian, our lead buyer specialist, to talk about how to find and purchase off-market properties.

 Off-market properties are a great and often untapped opportunity.
 Janae has personally helped people find their home in this way. **When a home isn’t on the MLS, she says, the only real challenge is to go out and search** for homes by calling around or knocking on doors. &nbsp;